Alcantor/LotusECU-T4e/README.md

 by the main program trough CAN-BUS (1 Mbit/s).
 It's not intended for reprogramming the ECU, but with somes hacks it could be use for this purpose.

-This access has been definitively disabled on the black dashboard.
+This access has been definitively locked on the black dashboard.
 But it's possible to re-enable it, with a BDM access or a modified .CRP file.

 My little hack is not guaranteed to work on all software versions of the